 Spring orange peel fungus is not edible and is occasionally confused with the edible orange peel fungi.

-How to Remove Orange Mushrooms from Your Yard
+How to Get Rid of Orange Mushrooms from Your Yard

 There are several ways to get rid of orange mushrooms in the yard.
+Many of them are pet-safe and permanent, while other ones are simple and cheap but need frequent garden or lawn treatment.
 You can either pull the orange mushrooms by hand (using gloves) or use a fungicide to kill the fungi so that they do not grow back.
 Next, I will explain some methods to get rid of orange mushrooms from the yard.

 The most effective way to get rid of orange mushrooms in the yard is to use a fungicide.
 First, wear gloves (for extra protection) to remove the orange mushrooms, and then apply the fungicide according to the manufacturer’s directions.
 Applying the fungicide will prevent the fungus from growing back.